-Cost of subscription revenues for fiscal 2020 increased \$11.1 million, generating a gross margin for subscription revenues of 69.9% compared to a gross margin of 69.0% for fiscal 2019.
-Costs related to Salesforce user fees increased \$7.5 million as we continued to add new customers and sold additional functionality to existing customers, and personnel costs increased \$1.9 million as we added new employees.
-Allocated overhead costs for fiscal 2020 increased \$1.0 million compared to fiscal 2019 due to headcount growth in our global customer support organization.
-Other costs of subscription revenues increased \$0.8 million due to third-party data integration and nIQ hosting expenses.
-We expect the cost of subscription revenues will continue to increase as the number of users of the nCino Bank Operating System grows.
+Cost of subscription revenues increased \$3.6 million for the three months ended April 30, 2020 compared to the three months ended April 30, 2019, generating a gross margin for subscription revenues of 71.0% compared to a gross margin of 69.1% for the three months ended April 30, 2019.
+Costs related to Salesforce user fees increased \$2.5 million as we continued to add new customers and sold additional functionality to existing customers, and personnel costs increased \$0.5 million as we added new employees.
+Allocated overhead costs for the three months ended April 30, 2020 increased \$0.4 million compared to the three months ended April 30, 2019 due to headcount growth in our global customer support organization.
+Other costs of subscription revenues increased \$0.2 million due to data services purchased for resale.
+We expect the cost of subscription revenues will continue to increase in absolute dollars as the number of users of the nCino Bank Operating System grows.